-Data-informed and participatory forms of evaluation - whether externally contracted or an expansion of in-house capacity - require dedicated resources that cannot easily be skimmed off of programmatic budgets.
+Evaluation must be tied to learning and improvement. or an expansion of in-house capacity - require dedicated resources that cannot easily be skimmed off of programmatic budgets.
 Budget for evaluation, and build it explicitly into requests from funders or donors.